ErikLysne/OpenVPN-Activity-Monitor/README.md

 Then restart the OpenVPN service:

 ```
-sudo systemctl stop openvpn@server
-sudo systemctl enable openvpn@server.service
+sudo systemctl restart openvpn@server.service
-sudo systemctl start openvpn@server

 ```

-You can check that the management interface is working by running
+You can check that the management interface is working by running:

 ```
 telnet localhost 7505
 ```

-and you should see something like this:
+The output should look something like this:

 ```
 Trying ::1...